Skip to main content

 Overview

 The agent loop is the heart of klaw.
-It orchestrates the conversation between user input, LLM decisions, and tool execution, continuing until a task is complete.
+It orchestrates the conversation between user input, LLM decisions, and tool execution, with built-in safety guardrails for iteration limits, context management, cost tracking, and human approval.

 The Loop